-Marple Township in Delaware County, Pennsylvania — The American Northeast (Mid-Atlantic)
+Marple Township near Broomall in Delaware County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected by Marple Township Historical Society.

 Location.
-39° 58.933′ N, 75° 21.752′ W. Marker is in Marple Township, Pennsylvania, in Delaware County.
+39° 58.933′ N, 75° 21.752′ W. Marker is near Broomall, Pennsylvania, in Delaware County.
+It is in Marple Township.
 Marker is at the intersection of West Chester Pike (Pennsylvania Route 3) and Broomall Ave, on the right when traveling west on West Chester Pike.
 Across the street from the post office.
 Touch for map.
 Marker is at or near this postal address: 2625 West Chester Pike, Broomall PA 19008, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Culbertson House (approx. 0.3 miles away); Brookthorpe (approx. 0.9 miles away); Thomas Massey House (approx. 1.3 miles away); 1696 Massey House Hood Octagonal School (approx. 1.4 miles away); Lynnewood Park (approx. 1.8 miles away); Horace Lewis House (approx. 2.1 miles away); George H. Earle III (approx. 2.3 miles away).
-Touch for a list and map of all markers in Marple Township.
+Touch for a list and map of all markers in Broomall.